Scheduling an appointment for a mammogram at the DMC is easy!

 According to the American Cancer Society, breast cancer is the most common cancer among American women, except for skin cancers.
 Breast cancer is the second leading cause of cancer death in women, exceeding lung cancer.
 Today, about 1 in 8 (12%) women in the US will develop invasive breast cancer during their lifetime.
 The rates for breast cancer diagnosis have been on the decline since 1989.
 This decline is attributed to increased community education, women adhering to regular mammogram screening and improved medical treatments.

-- About 39,620 women will die from breast cancer
+- About 40,290 women and men die from breast cancer

 Do you know your risk?